WHO CAN ENTER?

 - Adults aged 18 years or over.

-- Work made as part of courses at degree level or above is not eligible for this competition.
+- Work made as part of courses at Level 4 or above (Degree, HND, HNC, Masters) is not eligible for this competition.

 - You can enter individually or as part of a group.